AdobeDocs/campaign.en/help/v8/start/campaign-faq.md

 1. Where are Campaign v8 release notes?

-    :bulb: You can access latest Campaign release notes [in this page](release-notes.md).
+    :bulb: You can access latest Campaign release notes here.

 1. What is the procedure for domain configuration?